deepgram/oss-repo-template/CODE_CONTRIBUTIONS_GUIDE.md

 If you are running Windows, you will need to use one of two methods to set up your machine.
 To figure out which method is the best choice, you will first need to determine which version of Windows you are running.
 To do this, press Windows logo key + R, type winver, and click OK.
 You may also enter the ver command at the Windows Command Prompt.

-- If you're using Windows 10, Version 2004, Build 19041 or higher, you can use Windows Subsystem for Linux (WSL) to build Kubernetes.
+- If you're using Windows 10, Version 2004, Build 19041 or higher, you can use Windows Subsystem for Linux (WSL) to perform various tasks.
 [Follow these instructions to install WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 - If you're using an earlier version of Windows, then create a Linux virtual machine with at least 8GB of memory and 60GB of disk space.

-Once you have finished setting up your WSL2 installation or Linux VM, follow the instructions below to configure your system for building and developing Kubernetes.
+Once you have finished setting up your WSL2 installation or Linux VM, follow the instructions below to configure your system for building and developing code.

 ## Installing Required Software